Last Updated on: 5th September 2023, 01:56 am

 Who Lives in Revere?

 There are currently more than 50,000 people settled in the Revere neighborhood, with a population density of 9,334 people per square mile.
 The median age here is 39 years old; 48% of the population is married, and most of those folks have kids under 18.
-Living in this area is also a great option for Latino families, as one in four people here speak Spanish.
+Living in this area is also a great option for Hispanic families, as one in four people here speak Spanish.

 Folks in this city have a wide range of educational backgrounds as well.
 More than three quarters of the population has their high school diploma, but only 20% have completed their Bachelor’s Degree.
 Only 6.4% of Revere residents have their Master’s Degree, and less than 1% have reached a Doctorate.